"You move and give me the seat, woman." "Or what? You'll bite me?" EmxB

 "What?"
 He asked defensively.

-"What are you trying to prove, Edward?"
+"What are you trying to prove?"
 Alice asked crossly.
 "What was that show for?
 You are married to Rose.
 Not Emmett.
 He doesn't even think of her that way."

 "You don't find her attractive?"
 He asked me skeptically.

 "I never said that.
-Of course, Rose is great-looking -" she beamed "but she's my sister.
+Of course, Rose is great-looking—" she beamed at me"—but she's my sister.
 You're my brother.
-Why do you not understand the simple logic at play here?"
+I suppose, I just don't understand why that simple logic seems beyond your 'superior intellectual capabilities.'"

 Jasper laughed.
-"But then again, Alice, what can you expect from selfish monsters like us, right?"
+"But then again, what can you expect from monsters like us, right?"

-Sharing at laugh at his expense, we set off for the high school.
+Sharing at laugh at his expense, we set off for the new high school.

 A powerful gale was blowing as we zoomed into the parking lot.
 The low purr of the Saab drew heads and Rosalie's M3 caused double-takes all around.
 We shut off the engines simultaneously.

-There was a moment of interlude, where the curiosity in the parking lot peaked.
+There was a moment of interlude, where the curiosity in the parking lot peaked, before we emerged into the view of the awestruck mortals.

 I was terrifying.

-We went inside the main office and the bell above the door rang cheerfully to announce us.
-The receptionist looked up and back down to the notepad she was writing on, and then did a double take.
-Her mouth fell open and nearly hit the desk.
+We headed to the main office, the bell above the door ringing cheerfully to announce our arrival.
+The receptionist looked up and back down to the notepad she was writing on, and then did a double take, her mouth falling open so wide we heard her jaw crack.

-"Uhn…may I help you?"
-She asked, speaking directly to Edward.
-Rose, very conspicuously, snaked an arm around his waist.
+"Uhhnnhh…" She simply said.
+And then, jumping to attention, she said primly, "May I help you?"
+She spoke directly to Edward until Rose, very conspicuously, snaked an arm around his waist.
 The receptionist blinked and looked to Rose and then away, obviously intimidated by her beauty.

-She turned to him, smiling in a rather perverse way – Edward winced – and nodded.
-"Of course.
-I'm Ms. Cope, the school secretary."
+She turned to him, smiling in a rather lewd manner–Edward winced–until she caught sight of Alice's hand intertwined with Jaspers. and nodded.
 Her eyebrows rose and I could easily imagine how raunchy her thoughts were as she riffled through papers, one eye still on Jasper.
+So, just to make it perfectly clear, Jasper leaned down, cupped Alice's face in his hand, and kissed her.

-Noting that it was a lost cause, the randy secretary rifled through a stack of papers and handed us our schedules, "Hale, Rosalie...Hale, Jasper...Cullen, Alice...Cullen, Edward...Cullen, Emmett -"
+Realizing a lost cause when she saw one, the randy Ms. Cope rifled through a stack of papers and handed us our schedules, "Hale, Rosalie...Hale, Jasper...Cullen, Alice...Cullen, Edward...Cullen, Emmett--"

-She looked around for me, the idea of a partner-less Cullen engaging her wild imagination…at least until she laid eyes on me.
+She looked around for me, the idea of a partner-less Cullen engaging her wild imagination at least until she laid eyes on me.
+I heard her heart actually stop beat and then stutter as it restarted, her body heaving as she launched herself away from me in her wheely chair.

-"Emmett," she laughed nervously, her heart going a mile a minute.
-"I - I Didn't see you there…" She handed me my schedule with trembling fingers.
+"Emmett, uh, Cullen" she laughed nervously, her heart going a mile a minute as she handed me my schedule.
+"I-I didn't see you there…" She handed me my schedule with trembling fingers.

-"Don't know how you could have missed," I replied cheerfully.
+"Don't know how you could have missed," I replied cheerfully, showing her my full, white set of teeth.

-"So, where are we off to?" murmured Alice, her voice too high for the humans.
+"Where are we off to?" hummed Alice, her musical voice too high for the humans.
 "Jasper and I are off to P.E.
 Ooooh, I hope they don't force us to wear those repulsive shorts."

-"I bet you could pull them off, darlin'," Jasper grinned at her.
+"I'm sure they would still look darlin' on you," Jasper grinned at her.
 "Shall we?"
-He offered her an arm and they walked off to the gym.
+He offered her an arm and they walked off toward the gym.

 "C'mon, Emmett.
 You and I have English."
 Rosalie said, eying my schedule sheet.
-Edward kissed her and set off for his own class.
+Edward kissed her and set off for his own class, Calculus.
 "And so it begins," Rose muttered.
 "I wish I could have stayed home with Esme this year.
 School is so tedious."

 "It won't be that bad.
 I'll make it fun."
-I promised her.
+I promised her as we easily made our way through the crowded hall (people were giving us a wide berth).

 "What did you have in mind?"
 She asked, a devious smile spreading across her face.

-As far as high school requirement went, English was as tedious as it got.
+As far as high school requirements went, English was as tedious as it tended to get.
+Of course, this provided an opportunity for us to...entertain ourselves as it were.

 When we entered, there were two boys sitting in the two seats farthest from both the teacher and the window.